sbtsdev/laravel-clickup-error-reporting/readme.md

 //list id pulled from clickup
 //to pull the list id use dev tools in a browser
-// and get the value of the data-category attribute from the div for a task in that task list CLICKUP_LIST_ID=
+// and get the value of the data-SUBcategory attribute from the div for a task in that task list CLICKUP_LIST_ID=

 //clickup Id, I pulled it from the first number in the profile image uri